APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 ## Provision a Java Cloud Service (JCS) Instance

-For this part of the lab, you would need a DBCS instance to complete the JCS configuration.
+For this part of the lab, you would need a DBCS/ATP instance to complete the JCS configuration.

 - Please verify the provisioning of a DBCS instance in **Step 2** has completed and is up and running

 - If this is running, then proceed to the following steps, otherwise, please wait until it is ready.

+**NOTE**: If a DBCS/ATP instance is provisioned by your instructor, he will provide you with the access detail.